AnthonyBloomer/ezflix/README.md

 ezflix tv "The Man in the High Castle"
 ```

 You can also pass an optional argument "latest" to watch the latest episode of a given TV series.
-For example:

 ```bash
 ezflix tv "South Park" latest
 ```

 To search for movies, pass the "movie" argument.
-For example:

 ```bash
 ezflix movie "Mad Max"
 ```

 To search for music, pass the "music" argument.
-For example:

 ```bash
 ezflix music "Taylor Swift"